MySQL® settings

 Log slow sp statements

-By default, the writing of expressions is enabled.
+By default, statement logging is enabled.

-For more information, see the Percona documentation
+For more information, see this Percona article

 . -